gnnop/Faithful-novel-machine-learning-for-predicting-quantum-properties/README.md

 To run an experiment, follow these steps:

+0. **Install Dependencies**
+   - Initialize a new virtual environment upon setting up this project.
+   `conda create --name mmp --file requirements.txt`.
+This will install all dependencies necessary to train and apply the models.

+   - Before using this project in a new terminal, run `conda activate mmp` to activate this new environment.

 1. **Create a Folder for the Experiment**
    - Make a new directory for your experiment.